annvirkk/abcflux_modeling/doc/metadata.md

 #### Predict at 8 km resolution from 1982 to 2016 with the models trained with the full dataset - [src/final_qrf_8km_predictions_LOOCV](../src/final_qrf_8km_predictions_LOOCV)
 This code gathers the predictor rasters resampled to 8 km resolution, loads the 8 km model trained in ../src/final_qrf_caret_runs_LOOCV, loops through each year and month and predicts fluxes across the domain.
-Each predictor and its unit should be explained in the code.
+Each predictor and its unit should have been explained in the code.
 Predictor rasters are in North Pole Lambert Azimuthal Equal Area projection.
 Note that the different predictors that were resampled and scaled so that they can be saved as integer tifs first need to be divided by the scaling factor to get back to the same scale used in flux model training data (this is done in the code).
 Also note that NA values of the resampled rasters were sometimes transferred to large negative values -248.... or zeroes even though I defined that NAs should remain NAs.
 This must be some kind of a bug in terra's package version.
 But those NA values should be removed when the script removes the cells that are missing data in any of the predictors.
 But it is good to keep this in mind when predictor variables are being visualized.
-Outputs are in .csv files (fluxes multiplied by 1000 and stored as integers to save memory). \
+Prediction outputs are in .csv files (fluxes multiplied by 1000 and stored as integers to save memory). \
 Script done and preliminary model runs made in Kubernetes 12/2021, but the script should be run as a whole again on ADAPT and might need to be adjusted to this platform.

 #### Predict at 8 km resolution from 1982 to 2016 with the models trained with different model training data set subsets - [src/final_qrf_8km_predictions_LOOCV_datasubsets](../src/final_qrf_8km_predictions_LOOCV_datasubsets)